The domain of parabolicity for the Muskat problem: The first diagonal operator

 which yields, together with \eqref{T3_D1}-\eqref{T3_D1b}, that

 Similar arguments show that

 Gathering \eqref{T1_D}, \eqref{T3_D}, and \eqref{T2_D}, we have established the desired estimate \eqref{DE}. \end{proof}

 {\bf Fourier analysis: The symbol of $\bA_{\tau,j}$.} In this step we use Fourier analysis arguments and ODE techniques to represent the operators $\bA_{\tau,j}$ introduced in \eqref{HOj} as Fourier multipliers.
-Subsequently we will use a Marcinkiewicz type Fourier multiplier theorem to prove that all these Fourier multipliers $\bA_{\tau,j}$ are generators of strongly continuous and analytic semigroups, cf. Lemma \ref{L:2}, provided the more dense fluid lies below the less dense one and under certain conditions on the initial data.
+Subsequently we will use a Marcinkiewicz type Fourier multiplier theorem to prove that all these Fourier multipliers $\bA_{\tau,j}$ are generators of strongly continuous and analytic semigroups, cf. Lemma \ref{L:2}.

 We fix now $\tau\in[0,1]$ and $p,j\in\N$ with $p\geq 3$ and $1\leq j\leq 2^{p+1}$ arbitrary.
 Given $f\in h^{2+\alpha}(\s)$, we consider its Fourier expansion

 and look for the corresponding expansion of $\bA_{\tau,j}[f].$ In view of \eqref{HOj}, we needed to determine the expansions for $\tr_0\nabla( w_{+\tau}^{\pi,j}[f], w_{-\tau}^{\pi,j}[f]).$ Hence, we let